 “You cannot be serious.
 She’s making you dramatic.”

-And all at once the pattern of the last year arranged itself in brutal clarity: the sharpened little comments disguised as wit, the contempt for service staff, the way she always needed someone smaller to stand on.
+And all at once the last year arranged itself in brutal clarity: the sharpened comments disguised as wit, the contempt for waiters and drivers and assistants, the way Vanessa always needed someone smaller to stand on.

 “No,” he said.
 “What’s making me serious is finally hearing you clearly.”